Here Are Some Of The Best Ways For Kids To Learn Multiplication Tables Easily

 For digital-physical math games, check out Osmo’s Math Wizard Series!

-Here’s another awesome, creative way to learn the multiplication table for kids.
-If you don’t have paper plates, you could try this activity using regular paper too.
-On the center of your plate, write down any number you want.
-Next, make ‘cuts’ on your paper plate and write down the multiplication table of that number.
 For example, if you’ve chosen the number 4, you’ll need to write 4*1, 4*2,….4*12, all around the plate.
-Next, place another plate under this plate with all the numbers belonging to the multiplication table of 4.
+Next, place another plate under this plate with all the products of the multiplication table of 4.
 They should be written in such a way that the product goes right under the corresponding equation.
-For instance, the number 4 goes right under 4*1, the number 8 goes right under 4*2, and so on.
+For instance, the number 4 goes under 4*1, the number 8 goes right under 4*2, and so on.
 Kids will have to move the plate on top to ensure the products match the multiplication equation.

-Explore multiplication tables for kids with a fun game of Hopscotch!
-Write down various equations on each grid.
-For example, 4*3, 7*5, etc. Then, roll a die for your child to move a certain number of steps and then calculate the product of the values on that particular box!
+For example, 4*3, 7*5, etc. Roll a die for your child to move a certain number of steps.
+Then calculate the product of the values in that particular box!